 Getting a Dental Bridge

-Your dentist will schedule two appointments for creating and fitting your bridge.
+Your dentist will schedule two appointments to create and fit your bridge.
 First, the dentist will give you a local anesthetic during your first visit and prepare the abutment teeth for the appliance.
 Then, after shaping the neighboring teeth, the dentist will take a bite impression.
 This impression will become the mold for the bridge’s structure.
 You will then get a temporary bridge and crowns to protect the abutment teeth while your permanent bridge is being made.

 During your second dental appointment, you will have your permanent bridge fitted and shaped.
 If it is a fixed bridge, the dentist will attach it to the abutment teeth.
 For removable bridges, metal or plastic clasps are affixed to the abutment teeth to hold the appliance.